KTH/devops-course/contributions/demo/week5/hazara/README.md

 # Assignment Proposal

  ## Title

-Infrastructure as Code with Terraform and AWS CloudWatch Monitoring
+ Infrastructure as Code with Terraform and AWS

  ## Names and KTH ID

  - Omid Hazara (hazara@kth.se)

  ## Deadline

  - Week 5

  ## Category

  - Demo

  ## Description

-We will demo how to create and manage AWS resources using Terraform, and monitor them using AWS CloudWatch.
-This will demonstrate the power of infrastructure as code and the importance of monitoring in a DevOps workflow.
+I will demo the interplay between AWS and Terraform.
+This will showcase the power and ease of implementing infrastructure as code in a DevOps workflow.

 **Relevance**

-Terraform is a widely-used infrastructure-as-code (IaC) tool that enables users to create, update, and destroy infrastructure resources in an efficient manner.
-AWS CloudWatch is a powerful monitoring service that allows users to track the performance of their AWS resources in real-time.
-Together, these tools are essential components of a modern DevOps workflow, as they provide developers and operations teams with the ability to manage infrastructure and monitor its performance consistently and transparently.
+Terraform is a widely-used infrastructure-as-code (IaC) tool that enables users to create, update, and destroy infrastructure resources efficiently.
+By leveraging Terraform with AWS, developers and operations teams can manage infrastructure consistently and transparently, making it an essential component of a modern DevOps workflow.